cconcannon/my-auth-playground/README.md

 Traditionally, an application's [Oauth 2](https://oauth.net/2/) credentials are securely stored as environment variables on a dynamic application server (*a la* Node/Express, described earlier).
 Obviously, a serverless application (such as the $0.50/month solution linked in the above paragraph) does not have the option to store it's API credentials without exposing those credentials to the public eye.
 Techniques (*bad ideas!*) exist for obfuscating credentials within application code, such as concatenating credentials to the end of asset identifier strings, or using an encryption algorithm with the encryption key stored elsewhere in the application.
 However, these techniqes are ticking bombs waiting to explode and publish your application secrets to the world.

 This is a problem because of the liability it creates for you, the application owner.
-If a malicious party obtains your registered application secret for [Oauth 2](https://oauth.net/2/) authentication, then stealing all the user-accessible API data (from the provider API - Slack, Google, etc.) becomes a trivial exercise.
+If a malicious party obtains your registered application secret for [Oauth 2](https://oauth.net/2/) authentication, then stealing all your user's API-exposed data (from the provider API - Slack, Google, etc.) becomes a trivial exercise.
 This data breach would be 100% your fault because you mishandled your privileged application credentials.
 Everything that is accessible to your application is accessible to anyone (or any script) that has access to your user's browser and your application's `client_secret`.
 It is impossible to securely hide the application's API secret within the SPA code that runs in the browser.

 #### Using a Function-as-a-Service (AWS Lambda) to Handle Private Details